mikeleo03/SpringBoot-Angular-Software-Documentation/Week 10/Lecture 17/Assignment 02/README.md

     $ ./run.sh
     ```

-If all the instruction is well executed, The API Gateway will be executed on [localhost:8080](http://localhost:8080), Product Service will be on [localhost:8081](http://localhost:8081), and Customer Service will be on [localhost:8082](http://localhost:8082).
+If all the instruction is well executed, The API Gateway will be executed on [localhost:8080](http://localhost:8080), Product Service will be on [localhost:8081](http://localhost:8081), Customer Service will be on [localhost:8082](http://localhost:8082), and Authentication Service will be on [localhost:8083](http://localhost:8083).
 Go check them out to see that the Cloud Gateway is now works.

 ### 🔑 List of Endpoints
 #### 1. Product Service ([localhost:8081](http://localhost:8081))